LexouDuck/Emblem-Magic/readme.md

 - Title Screen Editor
 - And plenty of other stuff (many bugfixes of course), including pretty much all the things said in this thread (like having more shortcuts) and some other things, like the ability to modify batte anim structs within the battle anim editor http://www.mediafire.com/file/al2kt7s7ckn2932/Emblem+Magic+BETA+2.zip

+UPDATE: Several bugfixes and minor features have been, but no new release... you can compile this latest version yourself though, with Visual Studio and .NET 4.0.
+I might create a github continous integration routine to compile the program automatically on each commit...